akomakom/jenkins-scripts/README.md

 maven-to-freestyle-jobdsl.groovy
 -----------------------
+NOTE: this approach is deprecated, it's here for reference only.

 * Jenkins Job DSL script to convert Maven projects that use JDK 1.6 to freestyle projects.
 * Jenkins > 1.609 no longer supports JDK 1.6 and neither do Maven projects.
 * Creates new projects named ?_F.